Gilligan’s Island Transcript

 Okay.
 Skipper, get ready now.
 Pull your legs out.

 Gilligan slips and his legs slide under the tree.
-He releases the vine and the fallen tree pins both of their legs under it.
+He releases the vine and the fallen tree pins all of their legs under it.
 The women exclaim in horror.

 ANGLE ON SKIPPER AND GILLIGAN FROM THEIR FEET